 The Application includes a 6.9-foot wide sidewalk at its narrowest width along Commerce Lane.
 This is an increase of over 3.5-feet to today's existing sidewalk width.
 The proposed sidewalk along Old Georgetown Road is wide and includes a planting bed to deter pedestrians from crossing in the middle of Old Georgetown Road.
-The pedestrian walkway will be just below 9-feet wide.
+The pedestrian walkway will be just below 9feet wide.
 Both sidewalks will be improved, ADA compliant, and provide linkages to the Discovery Trail, Metro station, and local shopping venues.

-There will be 44 free indoor bicycle stations for the residents and two bicycle racks along Old Georgetown Road.
-The Applicant will provide bicycle storage area in a secure weatherproof, well lit location within a high traffic part of the parking facility.
-Additionally, two bicycle racks along Old Georgetown Road providing bicycle locking a station for four bicycles.
-No bicycle racks are allowed along Bethesda Commerce Lane as per MCDOT's requirement to retain sight distance for commercial and residential vehicles.
+There will be 30 free indoor bicycle stations for the residents and two bicycle racks along Old Georgetown Road.
+The Applicant will provide bicycle storage area in a secure weatherproof, well lit location within the lobby.
+Additionally, two bicycle racks along Old Georgetown Road providing bicycle locking station for four bicycles.
+No bicycle racks are allowed along Commerce Lane as per MCDOT's requirement to retain sight distance for commercial and residential vehicles.